 - Medical Transcription Services

-- Next, the vendor will forward a copy of the billing documentation to the healthcare factoring company.
+- The next step is for the vendor to forward a copy of the invoice to the healthcare factoring company.
 Your factor will handle the collection of payment on your behalf.

-- Once the invoice has been paid in full, the factor will release the 15% - less their factoring fee - back to the vendor.
+- Once the invoice has been paid in full by the customer, the factor will release the remaining 15%, less the agreed-upon fees, back to you, the vendor.

-- Once the claim has been paid in full by the third-party payer, the factoring company will release the remaining 15% - less their factoring fee.
+- Once the third-party payer pays your claim in full, the factor will release the remaining 15% (approximately), less the small agreed-upon factoring fee.

 New Jersey Factoring Company Articles